 Full suite of powerful NGS analysis tools

-RTG Core delivers an end-to-end solution for a full range of applications including variant detection for singletons, families, large pedigrees and populations, cancer, structural variant and CNV analysis, and microbial and metagenomic analysis.
+RTG Core combines all our specialized product offerings to deliver an end-to-end solution for a complete range of applications including variant detection for singletons, families, large pedigrees and populations, cancer, structural variant and CNV analysis, and microbial and metagenomic analysis.

 - Products that scale from singleton to large cohort cases